NatLabRockies/AdaptiveComputing/tutorials/example_cpp_python_embedding_amar/README.txt

             DSO Error - A DSO error is received during compilation Double check library path for libpython 3.XX.so Update LD_LIBRARY_PATH file to contain virtual environment library

+        Additional notes
+            - the output file output only contains the cpp file and a python EMBEDDER, this means that any additional changes made to the referenced python files after compilation will be reflected when the embedder is called

 Python Functions
     #include <Python.h>